 DAY 10 – UDAWALAWE / YALA

 Breakfast and leave on a leisurely and exciting drive through lush tropical countryside, past little agriculture based villages to the southeast region of Sri Lanka and your destination in Yala area.
 Check-in to your selected hotel in Yala on Bed & Breakfast.
 This afternoon will be at leisure.

 DAY 11 – MORNING AND AFTERNOON SAFARI DRIVES IN YALA NATIONAL PARK

 Leave on an exciting early morning safari drive through the Yala National Park.
-Yala Has an unique eco system of dry and wet monsoon forests, dry grasslands, thorny scrublands along with freshwater and marine wetlands and the sandy beaches of the Indian Ocean, the Yala National Park is the second largest in Sri Lanka and is home to 44 species of mammals including Elephant, Leopard (the highest density found in the world), Monkeys, Sloth bear, wild water Buffalo, Toque Macaque, Golden Palm Civet, Red Slender Loris, and Fishing Cat and about 215 Bird species.
+Yala Has a very unique eco system of dry and wet monsoon forests, dry grasslands, thorny scrublands along with freshwater and marine wetlands and the sandy beaches of the Indian Ocean.
+The Yala National Park is the second largest in Sri Lanka and is home to 44 species of mammals including Elephant, Leopard (the highest density found in the world), Monkeys, Sloth bear, wild water Buffalo, Toque Macaque, Golden Palm Civet, Red Slender Loris, and Fishing Cat and about 215 Bird species.
 Return to the Park for an afternoon safari drive.

 DAY 12 – BUNDALA NATIONAL PARK SAFARI DRIVE